Cole has sharp playoff prep as Yankees rout Blue Jays 12-1 - WHIZ News

 Gio Urshela had four hits and Gleyber Torres had three hits and two RBIs.
 New York has won 11 of 13 following a 5-15 slide.

 New York lowered its magic number to one for clinching second place in the AL East.
-The Yankees (32-23) are chasing Minnesota (33-22) for the No. 4 seed in the AL and home-field in the first round of the playoffs.
+The Yankees (32-23) remained 1 1/2 games behind Minnesota (34-22) for the No. 4 seed in the AL and home-field in the first round of the playoffs.

 Biggio hit his seventh homer and reliever Chase Anderson struck out five for Toronto (28-27), whose magic number to clinch a playoff spot remained at three.